Road Industry Links

 Hitex International Group has over four decades of experience in the Road Marking and Road Surfacing sectors.
-We want to share our industry knowledge with our customers and clients, and help you to quickly link up with current industry standards, regulations, new initiative and reports.
+We want to share our road industry links and knowledge with our customers and clients to help to keep up to date up with current industry standards, regulations, new initiative and reports.

-We invite you to click on the links below to download information which we hope you will find useful.
+We invite you to click on the various road industry links below to download information which we hope you will find useful.

 Design Manual for Roads and Bridges (DMRB)